vishvAsa/vishvAsa.github.io/intro/contact.md

 ## Professional and Social Networking websites:

-In case we know each other, you may keep track of me (and discuss common interests) on these sites[.](http://vishvas-vasuki.appspot.com/privy/info/contactDetailsExtra.htm):
+In case we know each other, you may keep track of me (and discuss common interests) on these sites:

 - [LinkedIn](http://www.linkedin.com/in/vishvas) (Rarely used).